Xanthine oxidase inhibitory activity of compounds from Chythrantus claneianus

 4'-OMe 56.8 4.01 (s) 57.2 4.01 (s)

-The configuration of the anomeric protons [5.26 (1H, d, J = 1.3 Hz, H-1‴) and 5.46 (1H, d, J = 7.5 Hz, H-1″)] were determined based on their coupling constant to be α-rhamnose and β-glucose, respectively (Soh et al., 2009, El-Toumy et al., 2003).
+The configuration of the anomeric protons [5.26 (1H, d, J = 1.3 Hz, H-1') and 5.46 (1H, d, J = 7.5 Hz, H-1')] were determined based on their coupling constant to be alpha-rhamnose and beta-glucose, respectively (Soh et al., 2009, El-Toumy et al., 2003).
 HMBC spectrum was used to determine the junction between the rhamnose and glucose and between the glucose and the ellagic acid moiety (Figure 1).
 This spectrum was also used to determine the position of the different methoxy groups on the ellagic acid moiety.
-In fact, cross-peaks were observed in the HMBC spectrum between the anomeric proton of the glucose moiety at δH 5.46 (1H, d, J = 7.5 Hz, H-1″) and the carbon C-4 (δC 151.1), and between the anomeric proton of the rhamnose moiety at δH 5.26 (1H, d, J = 1.3 Hz, H-1‴) and the carbon C-2″ (δC 76.2).
-In addition, cross-peaks were observed between the three methoxy groups protons at δH 4.11 (3H, s, 3-MeOH), 4.05 (3H, s, 3′-MeOH) and 4.01 (3H, s, 4′-MeOH), and carbons C-3 (δC 140.8), C-3′ (δC 141.1) and C-4′ (δC 154.3), respectively.
-The position of the glucose unit was also supported by the observation of a NOE between protons H-5 (δH 7.84) and H-1″ (δH 5.46) in the NOESY spectrum.
+In fact, cross-peaks were observed in the HMBC spectrum between the anomeric proton of the glucose moiety at δH 5.46 (1H, d, J = 7.5 Hz, H-1") and the carbon C-4 (δC 151.1), and between the anomeric proton of the rhamnose moiety at δH 5.26 (1H, d, J = 1.3 Hz, H-1') and the carbon C-2" (δC 76.2).
+In addition, cross-peaks were observed between the three methoxy groups protons at δH 4.11 (3H, s, 3-MeOH), 4.05 (3H, s, 3â'-MeOH) and 4.01 (3H, s, 4'-MeOH), and carbons C-3 (δC 140.8), C-3' (δC 141.1) and C-4' (δC 154.3), respectively.
+The position of the glucose unit was also supported by the observation of a NOE between protons H-5 (δH 7.84) and H-1" (δH 5.46) in the NOESY spectrum.
 On the basis of the above spectral data and by comparing of these values with those reported in literature, the identity of compound 6 was confirmed as panconoside B which was recently isolated from Pancovia pedicellaris, a plant of the same family (Soh et al., 2009).

 Figure 1:HMBC correlations in compound 6

-The structures of the five other known compounds were established as β-sitosterol (1) (Xiao et al., 2002), umbelliferone (2) (Ngadjui et al., 1991), scopoletin (3) (Cardona et al., 1992), benjaminamide (4) (Simo et al., 2008) and β-sitosterol-3-O-β-D-glucopyranoside (5) (Nguyena et al., 2004) by comparing of their spectral and physical data with those published before (Figure 2).
+The structures of the five other known compounds were established as beta-sitosterol (1) (Xiao et al., 2002), umbelliferone (2) (Ngadjui et al., 1991), scopoletin (3) (Cardona et al., 1992), benjaminamide (4) (Simo et al., 2008) and beta-sitosterol-3-O-beta-D-glucopyranoside (5) (Nguyena et al., 2004) by comparing of their spectral and physical data with those published before (Figure 2).

 Figure 2:Structures of isolates 1-6

-β-sitosterol (compound 1): Colourless needles, mp 139─140 °C. 13C NMR (100 MHz, CDCl3) δC 38.6 (C-1), 30.7 (C-2), 73.8 (C-3), 39.7 (C-4), 141.9 (C-5), 122.9 (C-6), 33.1 (C-7), 33.3 (C-8), 51.7 (C-9), 37.9 (C-10), 22.2 (C-11), 41.1 (C-12), 43.5 (C-13), 58.2 (C-14), 25.3 (C-15), 29.4 (C-16), 57.4 (C-17), 12.3 (C-18), 19.9 (C-19), 37.5 (C-20), 19.3 (C-21), 35.1 (C-22), 27.1 (C-23), 47.3 (C-24), 30.3 (C-25), 20.2 (C-26), 19.4 (C-27), 24.1 (C-28), 12.4 (C-29).
+beta-sitosterol (compound 1): Colourless needles, mp 139-140 °C. 13C NMR (100 MHz, CDCl3) δC 38.6 (C-1), 30.7 (C-2), 73.8 (C-3), 39.7 (C-4), 141.9 (C-5), 122.9 (C-6), 33.1 (C-7), 33.3 (C-8), 51.7 (C-9), 37.9 (C-10), 22.2 (C-11), 41.1 (C-12), 43.5 (C-13), 58.2 (C-14), 25.3 (C-15), 29.4 (C-16), 57.4 (C-17), 12.3 (C-18), 19.9 (C-19), 37.5 (C-20), 19.3 (C-21), 35.1 (C-22), 27.1 (C-23), 47.3 (C-24), 30.3 (C-25), 20.2 (C-26), 19.4 (C-27), 24.1 (C-28), 12.4 (C-29).
 EI-MS m/z 414 (64), 396 (40), 382 (14), 303 (23), 255 (20), 159 (23), 81 (37), 43 (100).

-Umbelliferone, 7-hydoxycoumarin (compound 2): Yellowish solids, mp 231-233 °C. RMN 1H (500 MHz, DMSO-d6) δH 6.20 (d, J = 9.5 Hz, H-3), 7.94 (d, J = 9.5 Hz, H-4), 7.53 (d, J = 8.8 Hz, H-5), 6.79 (dd, J = 8.5, 1.9 Hz, H-6), 6.71 (d, J = 1.9 Hz, H-8), 10.57 (7-OH).
+Umbelliferone, 7-hydoxycoumarin (compound 2): Yellowish solids, mp 231-233°C. RMN 1H (500 MHz, DMSO-d6) δH 6.20 (d, J = 9.5 Hz, H-3), 7.94 (d, J = 9.5 Hz, H-4), 7.53 (d, J = 8.8 Hz, H-5), 6.79 (dd, J = 8.5, 1.9 Hz, H-6), 6.71 (d, J = 1.9 Hz, H-8), 10.57 (7-OH).
 13C NMR (125 MHz, DMSO-d6) δC 161.2 (C-2), 113.1 (C-3), 144.5 (C-4), 111.2 (C-4a), 129.7 (C-5), 111.4 (C-6), 160.4 (C-7), 102.1 (C-8), 155.4 (C-8a).
 EI-MS m/z 78 (31), 105 (23), 134 (100), 162 (87).

 Scopoletin, 7-hydroxy-6-methoxycoumarin (compound 3): Yellow crystals, mp 201-203 °C. RMN 1H (500 MHz, DMSO-d6) δH 6.22 (d, J = 9.5 Hz, H-3), 7.91 (d, J = 9.5 Hz, H-4), 7.21 (s, H-5), 6.78 (s, H-8), 3.82 (s, OMe-6), 10.31 (7-OH).
 13C NMR (125 MHz, DMSO-d6) δC 161.1 (C-2), 112.1 (C-3), 144.9 (C-4), 111.0 (C-4a), 110.0 (C-5), 151.6 (C-6), 145.7 (C-7), 103.2 (C-8), 149.9 (C-8a), 56.4 (OMe-6).
 EI-MS m/z 69 (38), 121 (24), 149 (53), 177 (64), 192 (100).

-Benjaminamide, (2S,3S,4R,12E)-2-{[(2R)-2-hydroxytetracosanoyl]amino}octadec-12-ene-1,3,4-triol (compound 4): Colorless crystals, mp 141-142 °C, [a] +34 (c 0.08, pyridine).
-IR (KBr) νmax 3200-3500 (OH), 1633 (NH─C=O), 1H NMR (500 MHz, pyridine-d5) δH 8.55 (d, J = 9 Hz, NH), 4.69 (dd, J = 9.9, 6.6 Hz, H-1a), 4.49 (dd, J = 9.9, 6.6 Hz, H-1b), 5.27 (m, H-2), 4.44 (overlapped dd, H-3), 4.18 (overlapped dd, H-4), 2.27 (m, H-5a), 1.90 (m, H-5b and H-6), 1.22 (brs, H-7 to H-10), 2.04 (m, H-11), 5.45 (m, H-12), 5.48 (m, H-13), 2.20 (m, H-14), 1.22 (brs, H-15 to H-17), 0.84 (t, J = 7.2 Hz, H-18), 4.55 (brdd, H-2′), 2.17 (m, H-3a′), 1.98 (m, H-3b′), 1.90 (m, H-4′), 1.29 (brs, H-5′ to H-23′), 0.84 (t, J = 7.2 Hz, H-24′).
-13C NMR (125 MHz, pyridine-d5) δC 62.3 (C-1), 51.7 (C-2), 75.9 (C-3), 72.5 (C-4), 33.9 (C-5), 26.6 (C-6), 29.6-33.9 (C-7 to C-10), 27.5 (C-11), 130.2 (C-12), 130.4 (C-13), 27.9 (C-14), 22.9-33.0 (C-15 to C-17), 14,3 (C-18), 175.7 (C-1′), 72.4 (C-2′), 35.5 (C-3′), 26.7 (C-4′), 29.3-33.0 (C-5′ to C-22′), 22.9 (C-23′), 14.2 (C-24′). (+)HR-FABMS m/z 681.6280 (calcd.
+Benjaminamide, (2S,3S,4R,12E)-2-{[(2R)-2-hydroxytetracosanoyl]amino}octadec-12-ene-1,3,4-triol (compound 4): Colorless crystals, mp 141-142°C, [a] +34 (c 0.08, pyridine).
+IR (KBr) vmax 3200-3500 (OH), 1633 (NH-C=O), 1H NMR (500 MHz, pyridine-d5) δH 8.55 (d, J = 9 Hz, NH), 4.69 (dd, J = 9.9, 6.6 Hz, H-1a), 4.49 (dd, J = 9.9, 6.6 Hz, H-1b), 5.27 (m, H-2), 4.44 (overlapped dd, H-3), 4.18 (overlapped dd, H-4), 2.27 (m, H-5a), 1.90 (m, H-5b and H-6), 1.22 (brs, H-7 to H-10), 2.04 (m, H-11), 5.45 (m, H-12), 5.48 (m, H-13), 2.20 (m, H-14), 1.22 (brs, H-15 to H-17), 0.84 (t, J = 7.2 Hz, H-18), 4.55 (brdd, H-2'), 2.17 (m, H-3a'), 1.98 (m, H-3b'), 1.90 (m, H-4'), 1.29 (brs, H-5' to H-23'), 0.84 (t, J = 7.2 Hz, H-24').
+13C NMR (125 MHz, pyridine-d5) δC 62.3 (C-1), 51.7 (C-2), 75.9 (C-3), 72.5 (C-4), 33.9 (C-5), 26.6 (C-6), 29.6-33.9 (C-7 to C-10), 27.5 (C-11), 130.2 (C-12), 130.4 (C-13), 27.9 (C-14), 22.9-33.0 (C-15 to C-17), 14,3 (C-18), 175.7 (C-1'), 72.4 (C-2'), 35.5 (C-3'), 26.7 (C-4'), 29.3-33.0 (C-5' to C-22'), 22.9 (C-23'), 14.2 (C-24'²). (+)HR-FABMS m/z 681.6280 (calcd.
 681.6271 for C42H83NO5, [M+H]+).

-β-sitosterol-3-O-β-D-glucopyranoside (compound 5): Colorless crystals; mp 260-261 °C. 13C NMR (100 MHz, Pyridine-d5) δC 37.4 (C-1), 30.2 (C-2), 78.5 (C-3), 39.3 (C-4), 140.9 (C-5), 121.8 (C-6), 32.1 (C-7), 32.0 (C-8), 50.3 (C-9), 36.9 (C-10), 21.2 (C-11), 39.9 (C-12), 42.4 (C-13), 56.8 (C-14), 24.4 (C-15), 28.4 (C-16), 56.2 (C-17), 11.9 (C-18), 19.0 (C-19), 36.3 (C-20), 19.2 (C-21), 34.2 (C-22), 26.4 (C-23), 46.0 (C-24), 29.4 (C-25), 19.9 (C-26), 19.4 (C-27), 23.3 (C-28), 12.1 (C-29), 102.5 (C-1′), 75.2 (C-2′), 78.3 (C-3′), 71.7 (C-4′), 78.2 (C-5′), 62.8 (C-6′).
+β-sitosterol-3-O-beta-D-glucopyranoside (compound 5): Colorless crystals; mp 260-261°C. 13C NMR (100 MHz, Pyridine-d5) δC 37.4 (C-1), 30.2 (C-2), 78.5 (C-3), 39.3 (C-4), 140.9 (C-5), 121.8 (C-6), 32.1 (C-7), 32.0 (C-8), 50.3 (C-9), 36.9 (C-10), 21.2 (C-11), 39.9 (C-12), 42.4 (C-13), 56.8 (C-14), 24.4 (C-15), 28.4 (C-16), 56.2 (C-17), 11.9 (C-18), 19.0 (C-19), 36.3 (C-20), 19.2 (C-21), 34.2 (C-22), 26.4 (C-23), 46.0 (C-24), 29.4 (C-25), 19.9 (C-26), 19.4 (C-27), 23.3 (C-28), 12.1 (C-29), 102.5 (C-1′), 75.2 (C-2′), 78.3 (C-3′), 71.7 (C-4′), 78.2 (C-5′), 62.8 (C-6′).
 EI-MS m/z 414 (5), 396 (63), 381 (24), 255 (77), 159 (39), 81 (99), 55 (100).

-Panconoside B [3,3′,4′-tri-O-methylellagic acid 4-O-[α-L-rhamnopyranosyl-(1→2)]-β-D-glucopyranoside] (compound 6): Yellow crystals, mp 257-259 °C. UV (MeOH) λmax (logε) 256 (3.72), 360 (2.47). [a] −80.0°(c 0.5, MeOH).
-IR (KBr) νmax 3431 (O─H), 1751 (C=O), 1600 (C=C), 1091 cm−1.
+Panconoside B [3,3',4'-tri-O-methylellagic acid 4-O-[alpha-L-rhamnopyranosyl-(1→2)]-beta-D-glucopyranoside] (compound 6): Yellow crystals, mp 257-259°C. UV (MeOH) vmax (logε) 256 (3.72), 360 (2.47). [a] −80.0°(c 0.5, MeOH).
+IR (KBr) vmax 3431 (O-H), 1751 (C=O), 1600 (C=C), 1091 cm-1.
 1H NMR (500 MHz, DMSO-d6) and 13C NMR (125 MHz, DMSO-d6) spectroscopic data, see Table I. (+)-HR-ESIMS m/ z 675.15465 (calcd.
 675.15686 for C29H32O17 + Na+).
 EI-MS m/z 344 (100), 329 (20), 286 (17).

 In vitro xanthine oxidase inhibitory assay All the isolated compounds and the extract were tested in vitro for their inhibitory effects towards the xanthine oxidase enzyme, which is a target in gouty arthritis and uric acid nephrolithiasis drug research.
 As depicted in Table II, results showed that, overall, all the pure compounds exhibited weaker xanthine oxidase inhibitory activity compared to the reference drug, allopurinol.